carlosfragoso21/TC2037_RS/README.md

 ## Diagram to facilitate perception of logical flow
 ![Diagrama de flujo (3)](https://github.com/carlosfragoso21/TC2037_RS/assets/80837879/dd2383e0-b634-452f-a2ba-4cf0050371ac)

+## Token types
+* Reserved keywords: AUTHORITY-CHECK, FIELD-SYMBOL, ASSIGNING, IMPORTING, PERFORM, PARAMETERS, ENDMETHOD, ENDMODULE, STRUCTURE, CONDENSE, CONSTANTS, UNASSIGN, ENDSELECT, ENDLOOP, ENDFORM, CONTINUE, CONVERT, DESCRIBE, COLLECT, COMMIT, COMPUTE, SELECTION, FUNCTION, ROLLBACK, REFRESH, REJECT, REPORT, RETURN, METHOD, MODIFY, MODULE, MOVE, MULTIPLY, EXPORT, EXTRACT, APPEND, OBJECT, CATCH, CHECK, CLASS, CLEAR, CLOSE, OPTION, ENDTRY, UNION, UPDATE, VALUE, VALUES, VARYING, WHEN, WHILE, WITH, WRITE, WHERE, REPORT, INCLUDE, GROUP, HAVING, IMPORT, INCLUDE, INITIAL, INNER, INTO, LEAVE, SELECT, SWITCH, DEFINE, DELETE, FROM, SUBMIT, ASSIGN, START, FORM, BREAK, CASE, NODES, ORDER, RAISE, READ, ELSEIF, TYPE, TYPES, TABLE, AND, CALL, DATA, ELSE, ENDIF, END, EXIT, FETCH, FILTER, FINAL, FOR, LIKE, LOOP, NEW, NEXT, NOT, SET, SHIFT, SPLIT, STEP, SUM, TRY, DO, AT, IF, NO, OF, ON, OR.

+* Identifiers: Following the pattern of starting with a letter (uppercase or lowercase) and being composed of letters, numbers, and underscores.

+* String literals: Enclosed within single quotes ('') and can contain any content between them.

+* Operators: +, -, *, /, =.

+* Delimiters: Parentheses () and brackets [].

+* Comments: Starting with double quotes (") and can span multiple lines.

+* Numbers: Can be integers or decimals.

+* Dot, comma, and at symbol: ., ,, @.

+* Line break: Represented by a line break pattern.

+* Error token: Used to identify syntax highlighting errors.

 ## Recursive Function Calls

 This program utilizes recursive function calls based on the content of the test file.
 The number of recursive calls is variable and depends on the specific content of the file being processed.
 It is important to understand the following aspects: